MadPonyInteractive/MadQt/docs/index.md

 Qt is a powerful framework for designing Graphical User Interfaces written in c++ but has a couple of wrappers (PyQt and PySide) that allow us to use the Python coding language.

-MadQt aim is to automate and simplify many of the processes required by Qt.
+MadQt aim is to automate and simplify many of the processes required by Qt as well as provide custom widgets and QtDesigner plugins from and to the community.

 [Get Started!](https://madponyinteractive.github.io/MadQt/get-started.html)